jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 Baron Mordo can revert a main character back to level 1 until your next turn.
 When the effect wears off, the character goes back to whatever level and card it was before.

 ## * Bishop *
+Set: Legacy/
+**Energy Transference**/
+This power refers to ( super powers.
+This counts for any super power with the appropriate symbol in its cost (even if it also has other symbols in its cost).

 ## Blob (MC)
 Set: Crossover\